Following is a Booklet on the Order of Eden Franciscans

 & St. Michael’s Parish, Brattleboro, VT

-This OEF group of secular (lay, domestic) followers in the Franciscans and Carmelites is mostly married, some single, who gather once a month as an OEF covenant and fraternity community.
+This OEF group of domestic (lay, secular) followers in the Franciscans and Carmelites which has some married, and some single, who gather once a month as an OEF covenant and fraternity community and use social media to meet as well.

 More books have been written about St. Francis of Assisi than about any other saint.
-He is the patron Saint of peace, the patron Saint of ecology, the patron Saint of Italy and the patron Saint of animals
+He is the patron Saint of peace, the patron Saint of ecology, the patron Saint of Italy and the patron Saint of animals.
+St. Francis of Assisi and St. Theresa of Lisieux are two of the most popular Saints.

-Led by the Spirit, they strive for perfect charity in their own domestic (secular) state in a committed covenant community to serve the Lord.
+Led by the Spirit, they strive for perfect charity in their own domestic (secular or lay) state in a committed covenant community to serve the Lord and the Church.

 Jesus told his disciples to bear his yoke together, in community too (Mt 11:29).
 In community, the Lord manifests his presence in the midst of his people (Mt 18:20).